Energy and carbon

 - We have achieved 47% scope 1 and 2 carbon emissions* from 2005-06 to 2018-19 which delivers the aims of our CMP 2018-2022.
 2019-20 saw a further reduction in emissions, mainly due to the impact of Covid 19

 - We achieved BREEAM excellent certified for our refurbished Pittville Student Village opened in 2017 and our new Business School building completed in 2018

 - Our new Business School development is zero emissions and uses 4 air source heat pumps for all its heating, eliminating the use of fossil fuels on site

 - We now emit over 2,000 fewer tonnes of carbon each year than we did ten years ago – the equivalent of 250 typical UK homes worth of emissions

-- We have exceeded our targets for reducing scope 3 carbon emissions from waste production and disposal, water use and treatment, and business travel
+- We have exceeded our targets for reducing scope 3 carbon emissions from waste production and disposal, and business travel

 *Scope 1 – direct emissions e.g. from gas and oil combustion for heat and hot water

 *Scope 2 – indirect emissions e.g. from the purchase of grid electricity

 *Scope 3 – indirect emissions from transport, waste, water consumption and procurement